pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-Within the U.S. itself, California produces the most metal albums, followed by a few other high-population states.
+* Within the U.S. itself, <span class="strong-text">California produces the most metal albums</span>,
-Per capita, however, Oregon and Washington come out on top;
+followed by a few other high-population states.
+* <span class="strong-text">Normalized by population, Oregon and Washington produce the most;</span>
-The Pacific Northwest weather is perfect for heavy metal after all.
+Pacific Northwest weather is perfect for heavy metal after all.

 #### Top countries in each genre